BE Conference Workshop on Technology in Business Siddiq Bello (left)

 I recently attended the Black Enterprise (BE)magazine entrepreneurs conference in Charlotte, NC.
 In a way it was a homecoming for me and in another it was a brand new experience.

 Uniquely, I started my career in Charlotte right after college with the fledgling regional bank NationsBank that has now grown through serial acquisitions to what is now known as Bank of America.
+My first big promotion was to Vice President and being named the National Director of Strategic Initiatives for an affinity banking unit called the Professional African American Banking Group (PAABG).

 I managed over a million sponsorship budget developing relationships with organizations and events that would yield high wealth African American private and commercial banking clients.
 The BE Entrepreneur's Conference was a title sponsorship I managed and I also negotiated the last three year deal as they departed from Orlando to Nashville as the host city for the conference.
 Needless to say as a title sponsor I enjoyed first class VIP treatment from the BE staff and team in my former role.